SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 - For the Sprint Backlog it is the Sprint Goal[ScrumArtefact:SprintBacklog:Commitment:SprintGoal].
 - For the Increment[ScrumArtifacts] it is the Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone].

-These commitments[ScrumValues:Commitment,Commitments:ProductGoal,Commitments:SprintGoal,DefinitionOfDone] exist to reinforce empiricism[#Empiricism] and the Scrum values[ScrumValues] for the Scrum Team and their stakeholders[#Stakeholder].
+These commitments[ScrumValues:Commitment,Commitments:ProductGoal,Commitments:SprintGoal,ScrumArtefact:Increment:Commitment:DefinitionOfDone] exist to reinforce empiricism[#Empiricism] and the Scrum values[ScrumValues] for the Scrum Team and their stakeholders[#Stakeholder].

 ## Product Backlog[ScrumArtefact:ProductBacklog]